syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 When you open it, it displays a pop-up window containing text of the associated note.

-The below code snippet explains how to add ink annotation in a PDF document.
+The following code example explains how to add ink annotation in a PDF document.

 {% highlight c# %}
 [C#]

-//Create a new PDF document.
+//Creates a new PDF document.

 PdfDocument document = new PdfDocument();

-//Create a new page
+//Creates a new page

 PdfPage page = document.Pages.Add();

 List<float> linePoints=new List<float>{40,300,60,100,40,50,40,300};

-//Create a new ink annotation
+//Creates a new ink annotation

 RectangleF rectangle = new RectangleF(0, 0, 300, 400);